anzonyquispe/The_Code_Blinders_2021_II/Classes/class_1/1_Intro_Github.md

 * **Repository** : Set of files.
 It exists as a remote repository.
 * **Clone** : When wee clone a repository, we create a local copy of all the repository on our computer at that point in time.
 * **Commit** : Snapshot of your repository.
 Git does not store data as a series of changesets or differences but instead as a series of **snapshots**.
 * **Branch** :  It is simply a lightweight movable pointer to one of these snapshots or commits.
+A independent line of development.
+* **Merge** :  Combine multiple sequence of commits to the main branch.